Skip to content

-Best Browser Translator Extensions in 2026: Honest Review
+Best Browser Translation Extensions in 2026: Chrome, Firefox & Brave Tested

 There are dozens of translator extensions in the Chrome Web Store.
 Most of them do the same thing - translate a selected word or phrase with a popup.
 But if you actually use translation for work - chatting with international clients, emailing in foreign languages, participating in multilingual Discord servers - most extensions fall short.
 We tested the five most popular ones side by side.